Part I due by 11:59 p.m. on Tuesday, October 21, 2025.

 Important

-Before you begin coding, make sure that you have completed the tasks listed under the Getting Started section above, and that you have answered the code-reading and design questions mentioned above.
+Before you begin coding, make sure that you have completed Problem 0, including performing the tasks listed under the Getting Started section and answering the code-reading questions.

 In order to insert rows into a table, your DBMS needs to be able to